Eli1771/dog-trainer/frontend/WISHLIST.md

 upload profile images for each pet
   ** create default images for pets without profile image

+** filter skills to only render for proper dogs

 remove empty space from the end of inputs to clean up rendering

 use calendar input for DOB??